dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ## Blazor WebAssembly

-Blazor WebAssembly (WASM) runs client-side in the browser on a WebAssembly-based .NET runtime.
+The Blazor WebAssembly hosting model runs components client-side in the browser on a WebAssembly-based .NET runtime.
 Razor components, their dependencies, and the .NET runtime are downloaded to the browser.
 Components are executed directly on the browser UI thread.
 UI updates and event handling occur within the same process.
 Assets are deployed as static files to a web server or service capable of serving static content to clients.

 ![Blazor WebAssembly: Blazor runs on a UI thread inside the browser.](~/blazor/hosting-models/_static/blazor-webassembly.png)